rhino-linux/unicons/README.md

 As Elsie (Lead Developer of Pacstall) says
 > This is an icon pack, it provides icon pack.

+To generate PNGs from scalable icons, run `./generate-sizes.sh`.
+You must have `rsvg-convert` (recommended) or `inkscape` installed to convert.

 To install:
 ```bash
 git clone https://github.com/rhino-linux/unicons